Saichandu-allamgari/Books-RestApi/README.md

 - Node.js installed (version 14 or higher)
 - MongoDB installed or use MongoDB Atlas for a cloud database
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/)
-- Npm install cors express mongoose express dotenv
+- Npm install cors express mongoose express dotenv jest nodemon

 ### Installation Steps